 Hearing disorders of many types begin in the inner ear, but have long-term effects in the brain.
-The Hearing Research Focus Area at NEOMED seeks to deepen the understanding of how the central nervous system functions in association with hearing, communication and swallowing, how it is affected by hearing disorders, and how manipulation of the central nervous systems may improve these disorders.
+The Hearing Research Group at NEOMED seeks to deepen the understanding of how the central nervous system functions in association with hearing and communication, how it is affected by hearing disorders, and how manipulation of the central nervous systems may improve these disorders.

 Jianxin Bao, Ph.D.

 Dr. Bao’s group focuses on developing new drug and gene therapies for hearing disorders such as hearing loss and tinnitus.
 The prevalence of age-related hearing loss is 63 percent for those 70 years of age and above.
 Approximately 15 percent of Americans between the ages of 20 and 69—or 26 million Americans—have noise-induced hearing loss.
 Tinnitus is highly associated with hearing loss.
 There are no medications against these disorders.
 The group conducts studies to prevent hearing loss and tinnitus through development of new technology platforms.
 In addition, the group is developing advanced hearing and molecular tests to better identify subtle cellular and synaptic changes in the cochlea that will provide a better time window for medical intervention.

 Alexander Galazyuk, Ph.D.